Majors, Minors, Five College Certificates & Concentrations

 Smith College recognizes only two purely academic programs of study (major, minor or certificate) on the student’s record, in the following combinations:

-A concentration is the only option to add a third program of study to your record.
+A concentration combines academic and practical experience, and may be added as a third program of study to your record.
 You must apply and be accepted into a concentration before you can declare it.

 You must declare a Five College Certificate by submitting the declaration form with the registrar's office and completing the steps on the Five College website.
-The student record sheet that is submitted to the Five College Consortium must also be submitted to the registrar's office in order for the certificate to be eligible to appear on your Smith transcript.
+Completion of the Five College certificate must be confirmed by the Five Colleges, Inc.

-To declare a major complete the Program of Study Declaration form found on Workday or our Forms page.
+To declare a program of study, you must complete the Program of Study Declaration form found on Workday or our Forms page.
 When declaring your first major, you need the approval of your liberal arts adviser (LAA) and your new adviser.
-If you are declaring a second major, minor or Five College Certificate, or a concentration, you will only need the approval of your adviser for that specific program of study.
+If you are declaring a second major, minor, concentration or Five College certificate you will only need the approval of your adviser for that specific program of study.
 No major or minor can be in the same department or program as the first major.

 Concentrations